nickp10/mcubed-lineup-insight-data/README.md

 Command Line
 ----
-This node module can be run from the command line using `mcubed-lineup-insight-data -c DraftKings -s NFL`.
+This node module can be run from the command line using `mcubed-lineup-insight-data -d insight -c DraftKings -s NFL`.
 The arguments for the command line interface are:

+* *-d / --data* - **Optional.** Specifies the type of data to retrieve.
+To get the list of contests, specify this value as `c` or `contests`.
+To get insight data (starting players, projected points, recent performances, etc.), specify this value as `i` or `insight`.
+If this argument is omitted, then `i` is used as the default value.
 * *-c / --contestType* - **Required.** Specifies the contest type to retrieve the data for.
 This option is case-insensitive and should be one of the following: DraftKings, FanDuel, or Yahoo.
-* *-s / --sport* - **Required.** Specifies the sport to retrieve the data for.
+* *-s / --sport* - **Required for insight data.** Specifies the sport to retrieve the data for.
 This option is case-insensitive and should be one of the following: MLB, NBA, NFL, or NHL.

+When run from the command line:
+* The contest list request will produce an array of [Contests](#Contest) written as a JSON formatted string to the standard output.
-When run from the command line, an array of [Players](#Player) will be written as a JSON formatted string to the standard output.
+* The insight data request will produce an array of [Players](#Player) written as a JSON formatted string to the standard output.

 Node Module Dependency
 ----